We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 The Privacy Advantage for Enterprise Sales

-IceCubes runs as a browser extension - no bot joins the meeting.
-Your prospect's experience is unchanged.
-You capture the same meeting intelligence without the social cost of an extra participant.
+IceCubes runs as a browser extension - no bot joins the meeting - so you capture meeting intelligence without the friction of an extra participant in enterprise sales calls.
+For more on why this matters, see Why Sales Reps Hate Meeting Bots.

 Getting Started